thunderquack/bundestag_gesetze/f/flugelekausbv_2013/index.md

 *    *
-    *   b) Korrosionsarten und ihre Identifikation
+    *   b) Korrosionsarten

     *   2

-    *   Abschnitt A: 3b, 3g, 5a, 5c
+    *   Abschnitt A: 3b, 3h, 5a, 5c

     *   Lernfeld 4